Patching Eats Your SYSTEM Tablespace

 6. End of procedure.
 The patch is now fully applied.

-Often users move step 3 to the end of the procedure.
+Often users move step 4 (Downtime is over) to the end of the procedure.
 That’s of course also perfectly fine, but it does extend the downtime needed and often is not needed.

 What About RAC and Data Guard